sordina/advent2020/README.md

 ## Background

-Original solutions were written as "oneliners" with a custom build of the `hoe` tool.
-You can find these solutions in the root of this project.
+Original solutions were written as "oneliners" with a custom build of the `hoe` tool, as well as several solutions in `perl` and `j`.
+You can find these solutions in the ./oneliners/ directory of this project.
 Since this makes it difficult to run them yourself, I've created a cabal project to explicitly list all the dependencies, etc.

 ## Source